satyamsah/sanfrancisco-bus-reverse-proxy-app/README.md

 #### test the project (open a new terminal):

-This is a test.sh file which calls different curl command against server proxy endpoints.It shows whether thestate the endpoint queried :
+This is a test.sh file which calls different curl commands against server proxy endpoints.It shows  the state the endpoint queried (live or not live):

 `chmod 777 test.sh`